nixxby/nixxby/README.md

 - interested in developing tech that drives maximum impact.

-- currently learning ML, Computer Vision & NLP.
+- currently learning CyberSecurity, Computer Vision & NLP.

 - can collaborate on tech ideas that serve a big industry problem.